OrpheusGr/Discord-IRC-Bridge/README.md

 - Before starting the bot you need to `python3 setupwizard.py` to make a config file for the bot.
 - When you're done with the setup wizard, launch the bot using `python3 main.py`.
 - You may also use the setup wizard to edit some of the values in the future.
 (It will ask if you want to make a new config and when you say no it will ask if you want to edit the values) Remember to restart the bot for the new settings to be loaded.
+- When new settings are added with updates they will be added to your config with default values, when you pull the update and start the bot.
+You can then use the setupwizard to edit those values.

 ## License